MatthiasValvekens/pyHanko/docs/api.md

 > >         considered valid
 > >
 > >     :raises:
-> >         certvalidator.errors.PathValidationError - when an error occurs validating the path
+> >         pyhanko_certvalidator.errors.PathValidationError - when an error occurs validating the path
-> >         certvalidator.errors.RevokedError - when the certificate or another certificate in its path has been revoked
+> >         pyhanko_certvalidator.errors.RevokedError - when the certificate or another certificate in its path has been revoked
-> >         certvalidator.errors.InvalidCertificateError - when the certificate is not valid for the usages specified
+> >         pyhanko_certvalidator.errors.InvalidCertificateError - when the certificate is not valid for the usages specified
 > >
 > >     :return:
-> >         A certvalidator.path.ValidationPath object of the validated
+> >         A pyhanko_certvalidator.path.ValidationPath object of the validated
 > >         certificate validation path
 > >     """
 > > ```